Transitional Housing & Homeless Shelters: The 2026 Guide to Long-Term Stability

 Theft is the #1 complaint in shelters.

-• The “On-Body” Rule: Never leave your phone, wallet, or important documents (ID, Social Security Card) unattended on your cot, even to go to the bathroom.
-Sleep with them in your pockets or in a pouch under your pillow.
+• The “On-Body” Rule: Never leave your phone, wallet, or important documents unattended, even to go to the bathroom.

 Communal living means germs spread fast.

-• Bed Bugs: Before accepting a bed, pull back the sheets.
-Check the mattress seams for tiny black spots (fecal matter) or rust-colored stains.
-If you see them, discreetly ask staff for a different bed or room.
+• Bed Bugs: Before accepting a bed, check the mattress seams for tiny black spots.

-• Shower Shoes: Never walk barefoot in communal showers.
-Buy a cheap pair of flip-flops ($1) to prevent athlete’s foot and MRSA (staph infections).
+• Shower Shoes: Never walk barefoot in communal showers to prevent athlete’s foot and MRSA.

 3. Avoiding Conflict (The “Gray Rock” Method)